In the mid-2000s, male circumcision was found to reduce the female-to-male sexual transmission of HIV by 60%.1

-- prioritising sub-populations (for example by age or geography) in order to maximise a programme's impact and efficiency, for example men over the age of 2531
+- prioritising sub-populations (for example by age or geography) in order to maximise a programme's impact and efficiency, for example men over the age of 2543

-In 2013, the WHO approved the first adult circumcision device for use in low-resource settings called Prepex.
+In 2013, the WHO approved the first adult circumcision device for use in low-resource settings called PrePex.

 PrePex is an elastic ring device that requires no injected local anaesthetic and can be placed and removed by trained mid-level healthcare workers.
 It works by stopping the flow of blood to the foreskin due to the compressive force of the elastic ring.
 Eventually the foreskin tissue dies and can be easily removed after one week.45 It is hoped that the device will accelerate the scale up of VMMC in low-income countries and relieve the demands placed on the limited number of healthcare workers.46

 In a study of 500 men who had undergone a PrePex circumcision, 93% said they would recommend it to their peers.
 More than 12,000 men in the country are thought to have benefitted from PrePex since its introduction.49

 Increasing uptake of VMMC programmes